 Aside from menu items specifically designed for a vegan diet, many restaurant chains also serve ‘accidentally vegan’ foods.
 These items are inadvertently produced without animal products, and can be a convenient option next time you’ve got a hankering for fast food!

-McDonald’s is arguably the most recognized fast food chain in the world, so when their product team decides to trial a McVegan burger – you know plant-based diets are on the rise.
+McDonald’s is arguably the most recognised fast food chain in the world, so when their product team decides to trial a McVegan burger – you know plant-based diets are on the rise.

 The McVegan burger is currently being market tested in Finland, and consists of a soy-based patty topped with tomato, salad, pickles and vegan sauce on a sesame seed bun.